rdongre7/scrabble/README.md

-# Midterm project for CS 3110! \
+# Command-Line Scrabble
-This is a Scrabble game, complete with AI and hint tool, developed for the command line with OCaml. \
+This repo consists of a Scrabble game (complete with a hint tool) made for Terminal/Command Line with OCaml. \
-Developed in partnership with Ksenia Zhizhimontova, Karen Zhang, and Kate Foss.
+Developed in partnership with Ksenia Zhizhimontova, Karen Zhang, and Kate Foss. \
+Produced for the midterm project in the Spring 2019 iteration of CS 3110 at Cornell University. \
+Hope you enjoy!